3 Powerful Ways To Increase Online Sales

-Better yet, let’s bundle a deal which includes a drink, or a dessert you might not even have felt like eating, but that represents a nice overall package with a great margin.
+Of course you do!
+Better yet, let’s bundle a deal which includes a drink and a dessert.
+You might not even have felt like eating all that, but it makes a nice overall package.

-The time-tested 60×60 rule says that your customers will buy an upsell 60% of the time for up to 60% of the original purchase price.
+When you’re planning an up-sell, keep in mind the time-tested 60×60 rule.
+According to this principle, customers will increase their order 60% of the time for up to 60% of the original purchase price.

-Sell the burger first, then offer the fries.
+So, sell the burger first… then offer the fries.

 Apple ‘fries’: Accessorise your purchase (Image Source: apple.com)

 Before you get anywhere near the checkout with an Apple product, you’ll be invited to add all sorts of pricey extras.